Best Tips to Secure Your WordPress Web Site

-Make Login URL Unique
+Make Login URL Unique Tips Secure WordPress Site

 Once a WordPress site is generated, a list of files and file names can be found in its folders.
-These files refer to different activities, log in details, and commands typical for a fresh WordPress installation.
+These files refer to different activities, login details, and commands typical for a fresh WordPress installation.

 Choose Quality Themes

-Keep Data under Control
+Keep Data Under Control Tips Secure WordPress Site

-Any changes from third-party sources or make you unsure as to who made them should be addressed immediately.
-Don’t leave things to chance and keep your back-end files under surveillance and control.
+Any changes from third-party sources or make you unsure who made them should be addressed immediately.
+Don’t leave things to chance; keep your back-end files under surveillance and control.

 Enable Two-Step Authorization

-Update WordPress & Plugins
+Update WordPress & Plugins Tips Secure WordPress Site

-Make Frequent Backups
+Make Frequent Backups Tips Secure WordPress Site

-WordPress website security is all about maintaining control over your back-end files as well as how people can interact with your site and in what capacity.
-Don’t install unnecessary plugins or overly extravagant themes to maintain your site’s load times and search ranking.
+WordPress website security is all about maintaining control over your back-end files, how people can interact with your site, and in what capacity.
+Don’t install unnecessary plugins or overly elegant themes to keep your site’s load times and search ranking.